glhsge/.github/profile/README.md

 ## Contact Us

-For any inquiries, please contact us at contact@glhsge.org.
+For any inquiries, please contact us at info@glhs.ge

 ## Contribution Guidelines